SSH Quick Start Guide

 SSH Aliases

-It’s quite annoying having to type in the long alice@ug33.cs.ualberta.ca every time.
-Instead, SSH provides and aliasing system, where we can using something else
+time.
+Instead, SSH provides and aliasing system, where we can using something

-First create the file and directory ~/.ssh/config.
-On unix (linux or macos), this looks like
+First create the file and directory ~/.ssh/config

-Now use a text editor to write the following into ~/.ssh/config.
-Replace alice with your own CCID and feel free to use a number other than 33 for the lab machine
+with your own CCID and feel free to use a number other than 33

-Host lab
+lab machine

-Now Alice will be able to type this alias anywhere she previously used alice@ug33.cs.ualberta.ca!
-From the previous examples, she could now use
+Now Alice will be able to type this alias anywhere she previously used

 SSH keys